 Intussusception is a serious problem in the intestine.
 It occurs when 1 part of the intestine slides inside another part.
 The intestine then folds into itself like a telescope.
 This creates a blockage or obstruction.
 It stops food that is being digested from passing through the intestine.

 Intussusception is the most common cause of intestinal blockage in children between ages 3 months and 3 years.
-It is rare in newborn babies.
-But it can also occur in older children, teenagers, and adults.
+It's rare in newborn babies.
+But it can also occur in older children, teens, and adults.

 Intussusception is a medical emergency.
 It's the most common abdominal emergency in early childhood.
 If not treated, it can cause infection or even death.